dromara/issues-translate-action/README.md

 # Issues Translate Action

-The action for translating non-English issues comment content to English.
+The action for translating Non-English issues content to English.

 ## Usage